ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 deliver' nMax nMin c = abs (nMax - nMin) > abs (houseNoContact c - nMin)
 {% endhighlight %}

+> Quiz: what is the type signature of `deliver'` and why?

 Partial application of both `deliver` and `filter` :

 {% highlight haskell %}